Q. Where do I get school uniforms?

 Q. What other ways can I help at school?

-A. Parent volunteers who have completed the Safe Environment Training program and a background check (fingerprinted through the Diocese of Orlando), are needed during school hours to help in a variety of ways, such as in the nurse’s office, library, in the cafeteria at lunch, and on special projects during the school year.
-For a list of opportunities, see the Volunteer Opportunities list on the school website
+A. Parent volunteers who have completed the Safe Environment Training program and a background check (fingerprinted through the Diocese of Orlando) are needed during school hours to help in a variety of ways, such as in the nurse’s office, library, in the cafeteria at lunch, and on special projects during the school year.
+For a list of opportunities, see the Volunteer Opportunities list.

 Q. How can I be involved outside of school hours?

 A. There are many volunteer opportunities with flexible hours, in the evenings and on weekends.
-Parents are needed as coaches for sports teams, scout leaders, PTO, School Board, committees, Golf and Gala Auction committees, Spaghetti dinner event, staff appreciation, and Catholic Schools Week celebrations.
+Parents are needed as coaches for sports teams, scout leaders, PTO, school board, dance and event committees, golf tournament, spaghetti dinner event, staff appreciation, and Catholic Schools Week celebrations.
 For a list of opportunities, see the Volunteer Opportunities list.

 Q. When are school masses held?